-With the Roboshot machine creating straps, Jake went back to his CAD software to upgrade the mold’s design, with a focus on improving and strengthening the gate.
-Jake also wanted to improve the flow inside the cavity in order to extend the lifetime of the mold, and to avoid flashing.
-In the process of improving the mold, he was able to reduce the amount of High Temp Resin used by 28%, saving the company money and reducing print time.
+With the Roboshot machine creating straps, Jake went back to his CAD software to upgrade the mold’s design, with a focus on enlarging the gate.
+Jake wanted to reduce pressure and improve the flow inside the cavity in order to extend the lifetime of the mold, and to avoid flashing.
+In the process of improving the mold, he was able to reduce the amount of High Temp Resin used to print the mold by 28%, saving the company money and reducing print time.

-Although mold V1 worked on the first attempt, mold V2, now with a stronger and larger gate, was designed to withstand thousands of shots.
-The new mold can withstand at least 1,500 shots before needing to be replaced, and enabled the team to fulfill the strap orders.
+Although mold V1 worked on the first attempt, mold V2, now with a larger gate, was designed to withstand thousands of shots.
+The new mold could withstand at least 1,500 shots before needing to be replaced, and enabled the team to fulfill the strap orders.
 Creating four straps per minute, the new and improved mold was exactly what the team needed to complete the task.

 The Braskem team sees dozens of potential uses for 3D printed molds in the future.
-Cheap molds, which cost less than $100 per unit to create, could help clients that are looking for small batch runs.
+Affordable 3D printed molds, which cost less than $100 per unit to create, could help clients quickly produce small batch runs.
 An example would be seasonal packaging to make a product stand out on the shelf.
 Before, smaller firms would not be able to justify the cost of metal molds and tooling.
 But 3D printing molds that hold up to thousands of shots could open new marketing and branding opportunities.